 For an up-to-date list of conference talks, with slides and video (when applicable), please check out the MediaArea Events page.

 In December 2014, MediaArea started conducting interviews with FFV1, Matroska, and LPCM stakeholders in order to collect feedback and insights from the archives community.
-To date, interviews have been conducted with:
+Interviews have been conducted with:

 MediaArea proposes that the PREFORMA project may facilitate the standardization of featured file formats that face a documentation or standardization gap.
 A standardization effort will result in the development of conformance checkers that are more authoritative, stable, and credible.
 This plan is based upon MediaArea’s research drawn from past audiovisual standardization efforts, related open source communiites, and standards organization.